Nangtural02/Compose_USBSerial/README.md

 To use `SerialManager`, you can either:
 1. **Use this project as a base for your application**
-   Clone or fork this repository and build your application on top of it.
+   [use the template]! or Clone or fork this repository and build your application on top of it.

 2. **Add `SerialManager` to your existing project**
    Follow these steps to integrate: